-Group Female Pressure Points Economic - Political and Legal Denied custody of children; Forced divorce; Forced marriage Security Abduction; Forced out of home - expulsion; Incarceration by family (house arrest); Targeted Seduction; Trafficking; Violence - physical; Violence - sexual Social and Cultural Denied access to social community/networks; Denied communal resources; Denied food or water; Violence - psychological; Violence - Verbal Technological -
+Group Female Pressure Points Economic - Political and Legal Denied access to Christian religious materials, teachings and rites; Denied custody of children; Forced divorce; Forced marriage Security Forced out of home - expulsion; Forced to flee town/country; Incarceration by family (house arrest); Trafficking; Violence - physical; Violence - sexual Social and Cultural Denied communal resources; Violence - psychological; Violence - Verbal Technological -

-India is a religiously diverse and democratic society whose national Constitution provides legal equality for all citizens irrespective of their religion, sex, race or caste, and prohibits religion-based discrimination.
+The Indian national Constitution provides legal equality for all citizens irrespective of their religion, sex, race or caste, and prohibits religion-based discrimination.
 However, the reality is far different; other simultaneously existing laws uphold ancient traditions, which are by nature patriarchal and exploitative of weaker classes of society.

-As a country expert explained: 'Women have fewer rights than men and are considered merely tools for community subjugation - gender violence on women is an expression of power over the other'.
+Persecution of Christian women often targets their physical body through molestation, rape and sexual harassment.
+Daughters, sisters and wives of pastors are particularly vulnerable.
 Shame is a very powerful force in Indian society.
-Sexual attacks serve to shame the family, as a woman's sexual purity connotes the honor and prestige of her family.
-Daughters, sisters and wives of pastors are particularly vulnerable to physical and sexual abuse, and verbal slurs.
+Sexual attacks serve to shame the family, as her sexual purity connotes the honor and prestige of her family.
 Young Christian women and girls are particularly vulnerable in tribal areas to sexual predation.
 Physical attacks on Christian women have historically included acid attacks, brutal beatings and killings.
-While both male and female converts face pressure if their faith is discovered, female converts are more vulnerable to physical, domestic violence.
-They further risk incarceration by their family and local community, forced marriage, forced divorce and being abandoned or expelled from their home or village.
-Social discrimination is widely utilized as a means of isolating and pressuring converts; they are banned from social life as well as communal resources, such as drinking water.
+While both male and female converts face pressures if their faith is discovered, female converts are more vulnerable to physical domestic violence.
+They are also at further risk of incarceration by their family and local community, forced marriage, forced divorce and being abandoned or expelled from their home or village.
+A country expert reported: "Women and girls are targeted more because they are likely to not be able to retaliate.
+In families of Christian leaders, often his wife and his daughters are attacked or abused when they are alone.
+Several killings and rapes have been reported".

-Women from the lower strata have always been exploited by high caste Hindus who mostly adhere to Hinduvta's ideology today.
+Social discrimination is widely utilized as a means of isolating and pressuring converts; they are banned from social life as well as communal resources.
+Women from the lower strata have always been exploited by high caste Hindus who mostly adhere to Hindutva's ideology today.
 Many women from this lower caste community have turned to Christianity; this makes them a double target - for being Dalit and now Christian.
-As a country expert stated: "India's patriarchal society is possibly a worse enemy of women than religious bigotry.
-Together, the two make a fatal cocktail."